burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/constexpr).

-`constexpr` - indicating that it *should be possible* to evaluate the function at compile time if given constant expressions as arguments.
+The `constexpr` is a modifier of a function or a variable.
+The `constexpr` indicating that it *should be possible* to evaluate the function or expression at compile time if given constant expressions as arguments.

 **It can be run in compile time and in runtime.**